-The da Vinci system is one of the latest technologies of Genesis SmartCare, the array of minimally invasive and noninvasive procedures that get patients back to their normal life sooner.
-Since February, 2009, more than 150 da Vinci cases have been performed at Genesis.
+The da Vinci system is among the array of minimally invasive and noninvasive procedures offered at Genesis that get patients back to their normal life sooner.
+Since February, 2009, about 650 da Vinci cases have been performed at Genesis.

 During Ron Spiva's surgery, Dr. Harb sat at a surgeon's console situated several feet away from his patient on the operating table.
 Through the console, he could view anatomy in 3-D while using remote controls to guide the da Vinci's robotic arms through dime-size incisions.
 The system gave him excellent visualization and dexterity as he navigated the pelvic area.

 The da Vinci's thin arms and ability to move in 360-degree circles eliminate the natural tremor of even the most steady surgeon's hands.
 Surgical tools are held by up to three arms -- which protrude off a machine -- while a fourth arm carries a scope with a tiny camera.

 Through the scope, Dr. Harb could see anatomy with 10 times the magnification.

 "It's a huge leap in technology and a great advancement for the Quad Cities," Dr. Harb says.
 "The main benefit of robotic surgery is significantly less blood loss."